CAST-Extend/com.castsoftware.aip.datamart/README.md

 "Methodology"                 | TEXT     | The application development approach
 ```

+Note: if you need these column names to be converted into lowercase identifiers with no space character, and with no double-quotes delimiters, then set the environment variable QUOTED_IDENTIFIER=OFF

 ### DIM_QUALITY_STANDARDS
 A Dimension view to filter measures according to Quality Standards.
 * in case of a data extraction from a central base, the Quality Standard extension version must be __20181030__ or higher; it is recommended to install the __20190923__ version or higher to get the OMG standards